CPJKU/partitura/docs/usage.rst

 MusicXML file, so it is generally better to work with musical time in beats.

-The part object has a property :attr:`part.notes
+The part object has a property :attr:`part.beat_map
 <partitura.score.Part.beat_map>` that converts timeline times into beat
 times: